Four Chiefs positions to watch in the first preseason game vs. Bears - NewsBreak

 Four Chiefs positions to watch in the first preseason game vs. Bears

-KANSAS CITY, Mo. — Real football is finally back for the Kansas City Chiefs.
+KANSAS CITY, Mo.
+(WDAF) — Real football is finally back for the Kansas City Chiefs.

 On Saturday, the Chiefs begin their first of three preseason games vs. the Chicago Bears.
 As many know, training camp is less for the team’s starters and more for the backups and reserves fighting for roster spots.